nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 scratch.
 As stated above, we did not only changed existing features of AB3, but also augmented new features not found on AB3 into Warenager.
 The new features we implemented has their own notable challenges.

-In terms of work and contribution, as stated above, our whopping 24 KLoC which is around four times the amount of code existing in AB3, justifies our claim that the effort to create Warenager is more than the effort to create AB3.
+In terms of work and contribution, as stated above, our whopping 25 KLoC which is around four times the amount of code existing in AB3, justifies our claim that the effort to create Warenager is more than the effort to create AB3.

 ### Achievements
 * One of the top 10 groups in terms of code contribution in [RepoSense](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=totalCommits%20dsc&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship).
 * Created a new UI for Warenager that is significantly different from AB3's UI.
 * Implemented all features including the new features augmented to Warenager.
+* Implemented novelty features such as low stock, note, statistics, stockview, bookmark, sort, suggestion and print features which are vastly different from AB3.
 * Finished every milestones on time.